 You are worth it.
 You should be with someone who makes you feel special every day.
 Sure there can be disagreements and dark periods (most relationships go through some trials) but as long as both parties play by the rules and never do anything to hurt the other person, relationships go on.
 Mine dragged on.
 And I realise after the fact that I was settling.
 And I’m worth more.
 I am loving and loveable and I deserve the same in a partner.
 Not sometimes, not mostly, but all the time, even when things are bad.
 I deserve that and so do you.

 And you deserve to be loved fully and unconditionally.
 I know that sounds like a stretch.
-Like who really believes that woowoo shit?
+Who really believes that woo-woo shit?
 But it’s true.
 Even 2% out of sync is not what you need.
 You need 100% loving or you’ve got to pass.
-Miss almost, no matter how appealing she might appear, is not the one for you.
+Miss Almost, no matter how appealing she might appear, is not the one for you.
 Sometimes we call them red flags.
 And at this time in your life, you should not settle.
 Not one iota.
 I know this means it will take longer to find that match, but it’s going to be worth it.
 And you are worth it.
 I believe in you.
 And I believe in this Real Love.

 But I also said don’t wait.
 And what I mean by that is GET ON WITH YOUR PROGRAM.
-What do you need to improve about yourself.
-What kinds of non material things, what types of activities would make you feel happier?
+What do you need to improve about yourself?
+What kinds of nonmaterial things, and what types of activities would make you feel happier?
 Seek those out.
 Learn again what YOU want to do, not attached to anyone but yourself.
 Only when you show up 100% for yourself can you really be ready for the next relationship of your life.

 That’s what we’re talking about here.
 THE ONE.
 And if you see the signs at any point along the relationship journey, any red flags, the deal is off, the person is not the ONE.
 The person does not deserve you.
 And I’m sorry to say, they don’t get a second chance.
 Once you’ve seen someone’s true colors and you know in your heart that their behavior was hurtful or at best unthoughtful, it’s time to move on.
 “Let them walk,” as T. D. Jakes would say.